This information explains what foodborne illness (food poisoning) is. It also explains how to handle food safely to help prevent foodborne illness.

 - Pain in your abdomen (belly)

-It’s important to handle food safely to lower your risk of getting a foodborne illness.
-Foodborne illness can be serious or even fatal.
+It’s important to handle food safely to lower your risk.
+Foodborne illness can be serious or even deadly.

-To help keep yourself safe from foodborne illness, follow these 4 simple steps: clean, separate, cook, and chill.
+To help keep yourself safe, follow these 4 simple steps: clean, separate, cook, and chill.

 - Before and after handling food.

-- After using the bathroom, changing diapers, handling garbage, or handling pets.
+- After using the bathroom, changing diapers, handling garbage, or touching pets.

-- Wash cutting boards, dishes, utensils (forks, spoons, and knives), and countertops with hot soapy water after preparing each food item.
+- Wash cutting boards, dishes, forks, spoons, knives, and countertops with hot soapy water after preparing each food item.

-- Use paper towels to clean up kitchen surfaces, if you can.
-Bacteria, viruses, and parasites can grow on wet or dirty cloth towels and sponges.
+Use paper towels to clean up kitchen surfaces, if you can.
+Germs can grow on wet or dirty cloth towels and sponges.